 All propane gas equipment must conform to the safety standards of the National Board of Fire Underwriters (See NBFU Manual 58).
-Line pressure 11.3 - 14" w.c.

-For satisfactory operation, propane gas manifold pressure must be within 9.7 - 10.3 inches w.c. for high fire and within 6.7 - 7.3 inches w.c. low fire at the manifold with all gas appliances in operation.
+For satisfactory operation, propane gas supply pressure must be within 9.7 - 10.3 inches W.C. at the manifold with all gas appliances in operation.
 Maintaining proper gas pressure depends on three main factors: